textpattern/textpattern.github.io/themes/front-end-themes.md

 * Theme author
 * Theme website

-The six fields you see in the editing form correspond to four columns in the theme’s table on the main panel (Name, Title, Version, Author), and five of the metadata values in [the <i>manifest.json</i> file](#the-manifest-json-file) discussed later.
-The more complete the form, the more informative the manifest file will be.
+The six fields you see in the editing form correspond to four columns in the theme’s table on the main panel (Name, Title, Version, Author), and five of the metadata values in [the <i>manifest.json</i> file](#the-manifest-json-file).

-Note that the theme’s name and title are not the same thing.
+The theme’s name and title are not the same.
 If you registered an [author prefix](#author-prefixes-and-registration), you should use that as the first part of the theme’s name (e.g. ‘abc-my-new-theme’).
 The title, on the other hand, like for a book, is the proper, ‘human-readable’ name and should be entered in capital case with no hyphens (i.e. ‘Title Like This’).
 You do not have to use your prefix in the title, only for the name; so you could have this pairing, for example:

 * Theme name: abc-my-new-theme
 * Theme title: My New Theme